-Students in the Theoretical Physics stream must pass the First Science examination and obtain a minimum of 55% in the Experimental Physics course, 50% in the Honours course in Mathematics and 55% in the Mathematical Physics course.
+Students in the Theoretical Physics stream must pass the First Science examination and obtain a minimum of 50% in the Experimental Physics and Mathematical Physics courses, and 50% in the Honours course in Mathematics.
 Students of Theoretical Physics passing the First Science examination but gaining marks below these requirements revert to the General Science stream in Second Year.